aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/infra/hyperpod/slurm/README.md

 ### 2.3.
 Create VPC (Optional)

 Now we can create a VPC.
 This is only necessary if you want to attach your HyperPod cluster to VPC specific resources.
-For example, to attach a shared FSx for Lustre volume to your HyperPod cluster.
+For example, to attach a shared `FSx for Lustre` volume to your HyperPod cluster.

 You can create a VPC using the configuration in [2.SageMakerVPC.yaml](./2.SageMakerVPC.yaml).
-Which is also available via [<kbd> <br> 1-Click Deploy 🚀 <br> </kbd>](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateURL=https://awsome-distributed-training.s3.amazonaws.com/templates/Vpc.yaml&stackName=SageMakerVPC)
+It is also available via [<kbd> <br> 1-Click Deploy 🚀 <br> </kbd>](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateURL=https://awsome-distributed-training.s3.amazonaws.com/templates/Vpc.yaml&stackName=SageMakerVPC)

 <img src="../../../assets/vpc-template.png" width="800">

-Feel free to change the stack and VPC names.
-Make sure to select an availability zone that supports your preferred instance type ([Find an Amazon EC2 instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-discovery.html)).
-Leave both S3 and DynamoDB endpoints set to True.
-You can leave the IAM role blank.
+Feel free to change the stack and VPC names, make sure to select an availability zone that supports your preferred instance type ([Find an Amazon EC2 instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-discovery.html)).
+Leave both S3 and DynamoDB endpoints set to `True` and you can leave the IAM role blank.

 Wait for this CloudFormation script to complete before continuing to the next step (it takes about 5 minutes).